bahtiyartan/troia/docs/datatypes.rst

 It is not allowed to use these words as variable and functions name.
 To avoid using TROIA keywords as variable/function name programmers must not use the word that has extra color in TROIA Editor.

-Some of the most subtle/used TROIA idendifiers are listed below.
+Some of the most subtle/used TROIA identifiers are listed below.

 ::